Billings vs Revenue: What's the Real Difference?

 Here’s how it works in practice.
 Imagine you bill a client $12,000 for an annual software subscription.
 You have the cash (or an account receivable), but you haven't earned it all at once.
 That $12,000 is first recorded as deferred revenue.
 Each month, as you provide one month of service, you can recognize one-twelfth of that total—$1,000—as earned revenue.
 This process of moving funds from the deferred revenue liability account to the revenue account is what connects your billings to your actual performance.
 It ensures your revenue reflects the value you’ve delivered in a specific period, not just the cash you’ve collected.

-The Impact of Deferred Revenue on Your Balance Sheet
+What Deferred Revenue Looks Like on Your Balance Sheet

 Deferred revenue is a critical metric for understanding the financial health of your business.
 It sits on your balance sheet as a current liability, showing investors, lenders, and your internal team how much revenue is already contracted but not yet earned.
 This provides a valuable glimpse into your company's future earnings.
 A steady or increasing deferred revenue balance suggests strong sales and predictable income streams, which is a fantastic indicator of stability and growth.
 It’s the most direct link between the sales contracts you’re signing today and the GAAP revenue you’ll report in the coming months.